-Basel Norms and Their Key Facts
+Basel Rules and Their Key Requirements

 The BCBS regulations and requirements have no legal force.
 The Basel Accords are recommendations expected to be implemented by member countries.
 The first Basel Capital Accord was supported by G10 Governors and central banks.
 Today, there are 28 jurisdictions and 45 institutions, consisting of central banks and authorities responsible for banking supervision in their home countries.